 Saban’s sculptural paintings combine organic and technological elements while exploring traditional notions about art through her reference to two-point perspective, closely associated with art created during the Renaissance.
 Her “Erosion (Geometric Cubes within Circle: Two-Point Perspective with Guidelines)” is an acrylic painting on canvas.
 However the canvas lifts away from its circular frame, giving the work a sculptural quality.
 After she draws on the canvas and then applies paint, she puts the painting through the laser-cutting machine.
 The parts of the canvas with the thickest layers of paint remain intact, while the areas with lighter applications of paint appear charred.
 This gives the texture of the work a delicate, burned lace effect.

 In Saban’s “Flare Up” series, she lays a stretched linen canvas flat and pushes paint through from the back.
 The paint might bead up on the surface or it might form a kind of landscape.

 Spruth Magers gallery in Los Angeles has shown her latest installation “Folds and Faults.”
 This is a series of draped and folded concrete pieces that involved the bending of a 1,000 pound slab of concrete in half without completely breaking it in two.
 Saban sees in this work “a connection to earthquakes – the way they cause city streets to buckle . . . “

-Her work is in the permanent collections of LACMA, Hammer Museum, MOCA, and the private collections of the Rubells of Miami and Maurice and Paul Marciano in Los Angeles, whose inaugural show featured three of her works.
+Her work is in the permanent collections of Los Angeles County Museum of Art, Hammer Museum, Museum of Contemporary in Los Angeles, and the private collections of the Rubells in Miami and the Marcianos in Los Angeles.
+The inaugural show of the Marciano Museum featured three of her works.